lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     the atoms are not at equilibrium distances from each others.
 Indeed, some of the ions added using the *create_atoms* commands are too close to the water molecules.
-    If we were to start a *normal* molecular dynamics simulation now, the atoms
+    If we were to start a *normal* (i.e. with a timestep of about 1 fs) molecular dynamics simulation now, the atoms
     would exert huge forces on each others, accelerate brutally, and the simulation would likely fail.

 .. admonition:: Dealing with overlapping atoms
-    :class: dropdown
+    :class: info

-    MD simulations failing due to overlapping atoms are extremely common, and I can almost guarantee that you will face a similar issue at some point.
+    MD simulations failing due to overlapping atoms are extremely common.
 If it occurs, you can either

     - delete the overlapping atoms using the *delete_atoms* command of LAMMPS,
-    - move the atoms to more reasonable distances before the simulation starts.
+    - move the atoms to more reasonable distances before the simulation starts using energy minimization, or using molecular dynamics with a small timestep.

 ..  container:: justify